 As the oldest continuously occupied European settlement in the continental United States, St. Augustine holds a unique place in American history.
 The city's European heritage dates from 1565, with the initial encampment by Don Pedro Menéndez de Avilés and his men at a large coastal Timucuan Indian village under the domain of the cacique, Seloy.
 What is not often considered, however, is that prior to its European legacy, Native American groups had inhabited the area since the end of the Paleo-Indian Period, ca 10,000 years ago.
-Since 1987, the City has discovered and investigated various aspects associated with its cultural heritage that was previously unknown. (pictured left, a re-enactor in the leaterh shop at the Colonial Spanish Quarter)
+Since 1987, the City has discovered and investigated various aspects associated with its cultural heritage that was previously unknown.
+(Pictured left: a re-enactor in the leather shop at the Colonial Spanish Quarter)

 Prehistoric (precontact) Era

 The earliest Native American occupants in the St. Augustine area were hunter-gatherers who depended on coastal resources (such as, oysters, various fish, alligators, and water birds), game (such as, deer and small mammals), and wild berries and seeds for survival.
 This subsistence strategy necessitated seasonal movement, which followed the availability of edible plants and animals, and was a way of life for more than 7,000 years.

 Within this broad time frame, different periods of cultural development are recognized.
 The earliest is the Paleo-Indian Period (circa 13,000 to 10,000 years ago), which is commonly associated with the hunting of now extinct Pleistocene fauna.
 By the end of the period, however, animals that are presently in Florida were the only source of game.
 (Pictured right: Simpson spear point, ca.10,000 years before present, found in ancient marsh deposits)